kboroz/Causal_Inference_and_ML/Week01 Introduction/README.md

-## Familirauie yourself with the lecture content:
+## Familiarize yourself with the lecture content !!!

 ## Check-Out the references, books, libraries....BE ACTIVE !!!